 To significantly increase your chances of surviving a fire in your home -- by more than double -- install smoke alarms and sprinklers in the home.
-In addition, develop and practice a home fire escape plan and be sure everyone is familiar with the plan.
+In addition, develop and practice a home fire escape plan and be sure everyone, residing in your home, is familiar with the plan.